 The emerald ash borer, Agrilus planipennis Fairmaire, a beetle native to Asia, was first detected in Michigan in 2002.
 Evidence suggests that the beetle was established in Michigan for years prior to its discovery.
 Emerald ash borer (EAB) has since been detected in many states, and also in Ontario and Quebec, Canada.
 In addition to spreading by natural means, EAB can be transported to new areas in infested firewood, timber, and nursery stock.
 This beetle has been responsible for the loss of millions of ash trees in North America.

-Not EAB: This commonly encountered beetle, the six-spotted green tiger beetle, Cicindela sexguttata, is often mistaken for EAB due to its similar appearence.
+This commonly encountered beetle, the six-spotted green tiger beetle, Cicindela sexguttata, is often mistaken for EAB due to its similar appearance.
 It is a predator of small insects and is frequently found on hiking trails.
 There are other insects often mistaken for EAB.

 More information is available on the USDA website.